 Hanson Ranch Wetland Improvements

-We held two productive in-person engagement sessions in October and also launched a survey in October where Calgarians provided feedback on the design features on the Hanson Ranch Wetland project.
+We held two productive in-person engagement sessions in October and also launched a survey where Calgarians provided feedback on the design features on the Hanson Ranch Wetland project.
 Thank you to those who attended the sessions and/or filled out our survey.
-We are now in the process of creating another What We Heard Report, which will be issued in late November or early December.
-The report will be posted on this website.
+We have issued our What We Heard Report, which can be viewed by clicking here.

 We have also made progress towards meeting the environmental regulatory requirements to improve the Hanson Ranch Wetland.